 (the campaign target was 5%)

 MLA was a principal partner of Beef Australia 2021.
-More than people attended MLA activities - visitor feedback was overwhelmingly positive, with an average rating of 4.5 out of 5 in quality and relevance of content.
+More than visitor feedback was overwhelming positive, with an average rating of 4.5 out of 5 in quality and relevance of content.

 Use of the electronic National Vendor Declaration